dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ## A
 ### <a name="annotation"></a>Annotation ([Entity](#entity))
+An Annotation entity refers to a label, tag, or another piece of Metadata that is attached to an Item in a Dataset.
+Annotations are typically used to provide additional context or information about an Item, and to enable machine learning models to better understand and interpret the data.
+Annotations in the Dataloop system can take many forms, depending on the specific Task and type of data being annotated.
+Annotations in the Dataloop system are typically created by human annotators, who use the system's interface to draw bounding boxes, select Labels, or enter text.
+Annotations can also be reviewed and verified by other annotators or team Members, to ensure accuracy and consistency.
+Some common types of Annotations include:
+- Bounding Boxes: Used to identify the location and size of objects within images or videos;
+- Classification Labels: Used to categorize Items based on their content or characteristics;
+- Text Transcriptions: Used to convert spoken words or written text into machine-readable formats;
+- Semantic Segmentation Masks: Used to identify and segment different regions or objects within an image.

-A JSON format representing the objects and labels exists in an [Item](#item).
+Note: A JSON format representing the objects and labels exists in an [Item](#item).

 ### <a name="artifacts"></a>Artifacts ([Entity](#entity))

 Large files (binaries) that we don't want to pack inside a package (which should only contain code), but are still needed during the deployment of a package.
 They are uploaded separately and downloaded when the service is initiated.
-Usually need to be added to the .gitignore
+Usually need to be added to the ```.gitignore```.
-There are three types: Item, Local, or Link
+There are three types of Artifacts:
+- Item;
+- Local;
+- Link.

 ### <a name="assignment"></a>Assignment ([Entity](#entity))
+An Assignment is a specific Task that is assigned to an individual, represents a unique instance of an Assignment, and contains all the information necessary for annotators to complete the work.
+As Annotators work on the Assignment, Annotators can communicate with Project Managers or team leaders and can ask for clarification on any aspects of the Task that are unclear.
+Once an Assignment is completed, the Dataloop system automatically aggregates the results and provides Project managers with real-time insights into the progress of each Assignment, the quality of the Annotations, and the overall status of the Project.

-A single annotators’ items for manual review and/or annotation.
-Items can be redistributed or reassigned between assignments.
+An Assigment may be a single Annotators’ Items for manual review and/or annotation.
+Items can be redistributed or reassigned between Assignments.
-The annotator is referred to as an “assignee”
+The Annotator is also referred to as an “Assignee”.

 ### <a name="attribute"></a>Attribute ([Entity](#entity))

 ## B

 ### <a name="binaries"></a>Binaries ([Item](#item))

-The content of any type of file (image, video, pdf, etc)
+The content of any type of file (image, video, pdf, etc.).
+The bineries are managed by the Master Dataset entity in Dataloop.

-### <a name="box"></a>Box ([Entity](#entity))
+### <a name="box"></a>Bounding Box ([Entity](#entity))
 A bounding box [Annotation](#annotation) type.
 Represented by 2 point for top-left and bottom-right. type=`box`
 ## C
 ### <a name="clone"></a>Clone